Gain access to exceptional teaching and facilities.

 Using your prior knowledge of economics or the natural sciences, this course will give you a thorough grounding in theoretical and applied finance.

 The MSc in Finance is recognised by the Chartered Financial Analyst Institute.
+Successfully completing this course will qualify you to begin training to become a Chartered Financial Analyst (CFA).
 Our curriculum is closely tied to professional practice and can help you prepare for CFA exams.

 making groundbreaking contributions in areas including economic theory, econometrics, finance and macroeconomics.